On this page:

 For information on repairs relating to sites under a site agreement, view Repairs under a site agreement.

 To arrange non-urgent repairs, notify the landlord in writing, advising them what needs to be repaired and giving them 14 days to carry out the work.
 Include the date of your request, so it is clear when this 14-day period will expire.

 We recommend giving the landlord written notice using one of our forms:

 If you have taken reasonable steps to advise the landlord of the repairs in writing and they have failed to respond within the 14-day time frame, you can contact us on 1300 55 81 81 for information and advice.
 Calling us costs the same as a local call.
 Additional charges may apply if you are calling from overseas, on a mobile or payphone.

 If you are unsure whether it is the landlord's responsibility to fix the problem, you can ask us to carry out an investigation for a non-urgent repair.
 To do this, you will need to send us a:

 You may also request an investigation into whether the landlord has failed in their duty to ensure that the property is maintained in good order, using the same form.

 Apply to VCAT for a repair order

-If the landlord still does not carry out the repairs, you have 60 days from when you receive a copy of our report to apply to the Victorian Civil and Administrative Tribunal (VCAT) for a repair order.
-Visit the Application by a tenant or landlord page on the VCAT website, or call 1300 01 8228 (1300 01 VCAT).
+If the landlord still does not carry out the repairs, you have 60 days from when you receive a copy of our report to apply to VCAT for a repair order.
+Use VCAT's Application by a tenant or landlord, or call 1300 01 8228 (1300 01 VCAT).
 Calling this number costs the same as a local call.
 Additional charges may apply if you call from overseas, on a mobile or payphone.

 While the issue is unresolved, you can apply for the rent or hiring charges to be paid into VCAT's Rent Special Account.